 Although the analysis in this paper assumes ferromagnetic interactions for the host lattice $\Lambda$, we note that our results can be readily extended to any unfrustrated $XY$ magnet.
 For example, if the lattice is bipartite and $J^{\,}_{\mathrm{imp}}$ has sign opposite to $J^{\,}_{\perp}$, the system can be mapped to the above described ferromagnet as follows.
 For every spin, a reference frame is chosen such that the unfrustrated ground state of the impurity-free system corresponds to a ferromagnetic configuration.
-Therefore, the low energy effective theory presented below can be extended to this larger class of magnetic insulators.
+By virtue of this mapping, the low energy effective theory presented below extends to this larger class of magnetic insulators.

-We emphasize that for the establishment of ferromagnetic order it is central that the impurity bonds are not randomly oriented.
+We emphasize that for the establishment of ferromagnetic order it is central that the impurity bonds be not randomly oriented.
 Otherwise, the pair-wise interactions between the associated Ising degrees of freedom would be strongly random in sign, which would most likely lead to spin glass order, as observed in models of dilute, randomly oriented Ising dipoles \cite{Alonso2010,Fernandez2009}.
 Since an Ising glass state generally carries no net magnetization, it would not induce a spiral state of the original $XY$ spins.
-Also, in the limit of a high density of randomly oriented impurity spins, one expects long-range spin-glass order (observed directly at the level of the $XY$ spins), since the model becomes that of a random-bond $XY$ gauge glass, as studied by Villain \cite{villain_theory_1975,villain_two-level_1977,villain_two-level_1978}.
+Also, in the limit of a high density of randomly oriented impurity bonds, one expects long-range spin-glass order (observed directly at the level of the $XY$ spins), since the model becomes that of a random-bond $XY$ gauge glass, as was studied by Villain \cite{villain_theory_1975,villain_two-level_1977,villain_two-level_1978}.